-The older story, rumoured that there was gold, gems and treasure on board the returning Ouzel that returned to Dublin from the Levant.
+The older story, rumoured that there was gold, gems and treasure on board the returning Ouzel to Dublin from the Levant.
 The Levant was considered to be that part of the Middle East; Syria, Jordan, Palestine, etc., including Jerusalem.
 A dispute arose as to who owned the cargo, not the ship.
 This had been reportedly settled, and the insurers had paid out to the owners for the loss of their ship and its outgoing merchandise.
 This would normally, not certainly, have left the ownership of the ship and its stores with the insurers.

 The turn of the 17th-18th century saw a major schism within Freemasonry.
 The Ouzel Galley Society has been called a society of Freemasons.
-No doubt, it has certain symbols and mottos that are not unrelated to Freemasonry but the suggestion has been denied many times.
-The fact that membership of the Ouzel Galley Society, forty, modeled on the size of ‘the’ ship’s crew as set out in the rules of the Society, may be telling.
+No doubt, it has certain symbols and mottos that are not unrelated to Freemasonry, but the suggestion has been denied many times.
+The fact that membership of the Ouzel Galley Society, forty, modeled on the size of ‘the ship’s’ crew, as set out in the rules of the Society, may be telling.

 The various symbols on Dublin Chamber of Commerce, Ouzel Galley, and Commercial Buildings’ headed papers can be interpreted as relating to a Freemasons Society, including the beautiful crystal goblet which was held in trust by the National Museum for the Ouzel Galley Society.

 What kind of a ship was it though?
-Depicted differently in the painting, to the Society’s official headed paper, to its emblems and plaques, it is hard to say but had a galley design, with oars, in most.
+Depicted differently in the painting, to the Society’s official headed paper, emblems and plaques, it is hard to say but had a galley design, with oars, in most.

 Freemasons lodges in Ireland were/are usually reported to be limited to fifty.
-In the book, ‘Holy Blood and the Holy Grail’, it’s authors point out that the commanderies of the Prieuré de Sion, which they also claimed was associated or part of an ancient sect of Knights, Masons, Freemasons and almost anything anti Rome, was also confined to forty members.
-That organisation’s thirteen highest administrative grades, constituting the ‘Rose-Croix’ is also in coincidence with the number of the Ouzel Galley Society’s administrative officers, all be they were called its crew, captain, lieutenants, bosun etc..
+In the book, ‘Holy Blood and the Holy Grail’, it’s authors point out that the commanderies of the Prieuré de Sion, which they have claimed was associated or was part of an ancient sect of Knights, Masons, Freemasons and almost anything anti Rome, was also confined to forty members.
+That organisation’s thirteen highest administrative grades, constituting the ‘Rose-Croix’ is also in coincidence with the number of the Ouzel Galley Society’s administrative officers, albeit, they were called its crew, captain, lieutenants, bosun etc..
 A principal founder member, Grand Master, Guillaume de Gisors is also reported to have been enrolled in the Order of the Ship.

 End of Log Entry.
 Roy Stokes.